tomaz/appledoc/Readme.markdown

 Using appledoc
 ==============

-Work in progress...
-Use `appledoc --help` to see the list of all commands.
+Use `appledoc --help` to see the list of all command line switches.
+You can also find comment rules and examples on [appledoc's GitHub page](http://tomaz.github.com/appledoc/).

 LICENCE